Training & Consultation

 What to Expect from a SQSH Training

 SQSH’s Trainers will facilitate customized, engaging trainings and community dialogues tailored to your needs.
-We aim to equip your group with the knowledge and skills needed to engage in principled disagreement, non-judgmental peer support, and ongoing political education.
+We aim to equip your group with the knowledge and skills needed to support and empowering queer / LGBTQIA+ communities.

-Our trainers will help you and your peers, staff, or volunteers learn the day-to-day tools needed for queer liberation work – especially interpersonal skills.
-Let’s work together to build power, strategy, and support for your team.
+Our trainers will help you and your peers, staff, or volunteers learn the day-to-day tools needed for social change work – especially interpersonal skills.
+Let’s work together to build alignment, strategy, and support for your team.

 Hear from Past Clients